You are here

-Incoming Freshman: Use the Net Price Calculator to get an estimate of how much financial aid was given to students who had a family income similar to yours last year.
+Incoming Freshman: You can use the Net Price Calculator to get an estimate of how much financial aid was given to students who had a family income similar to yours last year.

 Graduate/Professional Students: You must be enrolled at least half-time by the census date of each term (typically the 3rd Friday) to be eligible for student loans and other financial aid.
 Half-time for graduate students receiving financial aid at CU-Boulder is 4 credit hours.